apache/hudi/README.md

 ### What about "spark-avro" module?

 Starting from versions 0.11, Hudi no longer requires `spark-avro` to be specified using `--packages`

-### Usage of hudi-utilities-slim-bundle

-Starting from versions 0.11, Hudi provides hudi-utilities-slim-bundle which excludes hudi-spark-datasource modules.
-This new bundle is intended to be used with Hudi Spark bundle together, if using hudi-utilities-bundle solely introduces problems for a specific Spark version.

 ## Running Tests